koorchik/js-validator-livr/README.md

 npm install livr
 ```

-#### Browser
+#### Browser (if you do not use npm)

-You can find browserified versions in "dist" folder (livr-debug.js - not minified development version with source maps, livr-min.js - minified production version).
+You can find prebuilt browser versions in "dist" folder (livr-debug.js - not minified development version with source maps, livr-min.js - minified production version).
 Possible you will need some polyfills ("isInteger" etc) for older browsers.

 # CLASS METHODS